Easy Sugared Cranberries perfect for charcuterie boards, holiday gifts, drink garnishes, and wowing your holiday party guests!

 Can you use the sugar syrup after making these?

-Yes, The simple syrup can be used to flavor cakes, cupcakes or as a syrup for cocktails.
+Yes, The cranberry simple syrup mixture can be used to flavor cakes, cupcakes or as a syrup for cocktails.

 Great Holiday Recipes